Student-centric advice and objective recommendations

 What is class rank?

 Class rank is a way to measure how your academic achievements stack up against other members of your grade.
-Class rankings are determined by ordering students from highest to lowest according to their GPAs (which made be weighted or unweighted depending on your high school).
+Class rankings are determined by ordering students from highest to lowest according to their GPAs (which can be weighted or unweighted depending on your high school).
 The higher your GPA, the higher your ranking.
 The difficulty level of classes is usually taken into account, meaning that Honors and AP courses (plus IB) are weighted more heavily than regular courses.
 Imagine there are two students with the same exact grades, but one takes AP courses and the other enrolls in regular courses.
 Even though they’re earning identical grades, the student taking AP classes will have a higher rank.

 Does every high school use ranking?